-Each of these networks is symmetric under reflection in the vertical axis going through cell 3.
+In these networks cells of equal shape are assume to be identical, so that each of the networks is symmetric under reflection in the vertical axis going through cell 3.
+Note that this graphical representation differs slightly from that of [18], as we explain in Section 5.
 As we will see in Section 3, certain periodic solutions to the model equations inherit the symmetries of the network.
-In particular, if the individual cells in these networks are assumed to have more than two degrees of freedom, then all three networks can support both periodic solutions in which cells 1 and 2 are one half period out of phase, while cell 3 oscillates at twice the frequency (see Figure 2), and solutions in which cells 1 and 2 are synchronous, while cell 3 oscillates with an independent frequency.
+In particular, if the internal dynamics of the individual cells is assumed to be two dimensional or higher, then all three networks can support both periodic solutions in which cells 1 and 2 are one half period out of phase, while cell 3 oscillates at twice the frequency (see Figure 2), and solutions in which cells 1 and 2 are synchronous, while cell 3 oscillates with an independent frequency.

 Fig. 2.
 The networks shown in Figure 1 can support periodic solutions in which cells 1 and 2 (large amplitudes) are one half period out of phase, while cell 3 (small amplitude) oscillates at twice their frequency.
-For networks a) and b) this solution can be hyperbolic and attracting [12].
+For networks a) and b) this solution can be hyperbolic and attracting [13].